 Solution: If it is your fault, i.e. you didn’t follow the aftercare tips religiously then you will have to repeat the treatment, but only when the skin is completely healed.

 You used wrong skincare products.
-Retinol A can affect the microblading pigment.
+Retinol and acids can affect the microblading pigment.

 Solution: This is also inadequate aftercare.
 You mustn’t use certain skincare products.
 The treatment will need to be redone.